Bible Seminary of Hong Kong: History

 In 1960, the school moved to its current location at 17 Cumberland Road, Kowloon Tong, Kowloon.

-In 1970, the school was renamed "香港神學院" (Bible Seminary of Hong Kong).
+In 1970, Hong Kong Bible College was renamed "Bible Seminary of Hong Kong" (香港神學院).
 And degree programs in theology were developed.

 In 1990, the Believer Theology Diploma Program was established.

 In 1998, the school established the Bible Extension Certificate Program.

 In 1999, it launched the new programs of Bachelor of Theology and Diploma in Theology.

 Since 2003, the school has held a large public lecture series on a theme each April, and also published a book series titled "Contemporary Church Issues."

 In 2006, three new master's programs were established: the Master of Divinity, the Master of Divinity (Pastoral Studies), and the Master of Christian Studies.

 Starting in 2019, the school added the programs of Higher Diploma in Theology and Bachelor of Christian Studies.

 In 2020, the school launched the dual degree program BCS & M.Div. in Christian Studies.

 In late 2022, the school started expansion.
 The renovated campus opened in September 2023, providing upgraded facilities and a comfortable and family-friendly learning environment for the students.

 It covers an area of approximately 34,000 square feet.